hellohaptik/docs_haptik/docs/bot-builder/basic/chat-middle.md

 ### Pick the right terms

 A conversation often has several parts that can feel repetitive like Affirmations, Conversation Propellers, Conversation Enders, and so on.
-Here’s the 🗝 Content Cheatsheet  — a content repository of phrases and keywords to use in various situations in any chat flow.
+Here’s the 🗝 **Content Cheatsheet**(/assets/Content_Cheatsheet.pdf) — a content repository of phrases and keywords to use in various situations in any chat flow.

 ### Conversation User Interfaces vs Graphical User Interfaces